Frequent Bowel Movements Shortly After Eating: 7 Causes Explained.

 Keeping a food diary is important if you think your bowel movements are related to certain foods.

 Limiting fats is especially important.
-People with know or suspected food intolerance or allergy should stop the offending foods.
+People with known or suspected food intolerance or allergy should stop the offending foods.
 If you are not sure, consult your doctor or dietitian.

 3- manage your stress.